freesewing/freesewing/markdown/org/docs/designs/jane/cutting/en.md

 - Cut **2 sleeve** gusset parts

 If you want to cut Jane without a shoulder seam you:
-- cut on fold as indicated on the pattern
+- Cut **1 body** part on the fold as indicated on the pattern
-- cut the body
-- cut the neckline
+- Cut the neckline on the body part
-- with body folded at the cut on fold line, cut side gores
+- With the body part folded at the fold line, cut the side gores
-- repeat on the other side of the body
+- Repeat on the other side of the body part
-- cut **two sleeve** parts
+- Cut **2 sleeve** parts
-- cut **two sleeve** gusset parts
+- Cut **2 sleeve** gusset parts

 ### Cutting out without a pattern